kimtth/awesome-azure-openai-llm/README.md

 ### **What is the RAG (Retrieval-Augmented Generation)?**

 - RAG (Retrieval-Augmented Generation) : Integrates the retrieval (searching) into LLM text generation.
-RAG helps the model to “look up” external information to improve its responses. [cite](https://towardsdatascience.com/rag-vs-finetuning-which-is-the-best-tool-to-boost-your-llm-application-94654b1eaba7)
+RAG helps the model to “look up” external information to improve its responses. [cite](https://towardsdatascience.com/rag-vs-finetuning-which-is-the-best-tool-to-boost-your-llm-application-94654b1eaba7) [25 Aug 2023]

   <img src="files/RAG.png" alt="sk" width="400"/>

 - In a 2020 paper, Meta (Facebook) came up with a framework called retrieval-augmented generation to give LLMs access to information beyond their training data.
-[Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/abs/2005.11401): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2005.11401)]
+[Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/abs/2005.11401): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2005.11401)] [22 May 2020]

   1. RAG-sequence — We retrieve k documents, and use them to generate all the output tokens that answer a user query.
   1. RAG-token— We retrieve k documents, use them to generate the next token, then retrieve k more documents, use them to generate the next token, and so on.
 This means that we could end up retrieving several different sets of documents in the generation of a single answer to a user’s query.
   1. Of the two approaches proposed in the paper, the RAG-sequence implementation is pretty much always used in the industry.
-It’s cheaper and simpler to run than the alternative, and it produces great results. [cite](https://towardsdatascience.com/add-your-own-data-to-an-llm-using-retrieval-augmented-generation-rag-b1958bf56a5a)
+It’s cheaper and simpler to run than the alternative, and it produces great results. [cite](https://towardsdatascience.com/add-your-own-data-to-an-llm-using-retrieval-augmented-generation-rag-b1958bf56a5a) [30 Sep 2023]

 - Retrieval-Augmented Generation: Research Papers

   - [Active Retrieval Augmented Generation](https://arxiv.org/abs/2305.06983) : [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.06983)]: Forward-Looking Active REtrieval augmented generation (FLARE): FLARE iteratively generates a temporary next sentence and check whether it contains low-probability tokens.
 If so, the system retrieves relevant documents and regenerates the sentence.
-Determine low-probability tokens by `token_logprobs in OpenAI API response`. [git](https://github.com/jzbjyb/FLARE/blob/main/src/templates.py)
+Determine low-probability tokens by `token_logprobs in OpenAI API response`. [git](https://github.com/jzbjyb/FLARE/blob/main/src/templates.py) [11 May 2023]

-  - [Benchmarking Large Language Models in Retrieval-Augmented Generation](https://arxiv.org/abs/2309.01431): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.01431)]: Retrieval-Augmented Generation Benchmark (RGB) is proposed to assess LLMs on 4 key abilities:
+  - [Benchmarking Large Language Models in Retrieval-Augmented Generation](https://arxiv.org/abs/2309.01431): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.01431)]: Retrieval-Augmented Generation Benchmark (RGB) is proposed to assess LLMs on 4 key abilities [4 Sep 2023]:

     1. Noise robustness (External documents contain noises, struggled with noise above 80%)
     1. Negative rejection (External documents are all noises, Highest rejection rate was only 45%)